 Often, when training is not accessible, it is not because the person designing it didn’t want to make it accessible, but because they weren’t aware of what they needed to do to make it so.
 With this in mind, we ensured we provided clear guidance that laid out what the requirements were, alongside examples, to make it easier for suppliers and internal teams to comply.

-Can you share some examples of small ways you can make e-learning content more accessible?
+4. Tell us some examples of small ways that you can make e-learning content more accessible

 People often think that everybody will go through the e-learning module with a mouse, but that’s not the reality.
 There are colleagues who, for different reasons, may not be able to use a mouse.
 For that reason, it’s really important to ensure that everything is keyboard accessible.